DeepRank/PSSMGen/README.md

 ## Examples

-### Get consistent PSSM and PDB files for a specific protein-protein complex

-Here is an example for complex `7CEI`:
+Here are some examples for the complex `7CEI`.

-The file structure and input files should look like:
+The file structure and input files should look like
 ```
 7CEI
 ├── pdb